 When selling via marketplaces, the customer ultimately belongs to the platform.
 The SMB can’t market to them or leverage retention strategies in the same way that they could if the customer had purchased from their website.

 7. Platform fees are better off in the SMB’s pockets

 When using marketplaces to sell their goods, SMBs have to pay fees.
 They may be responsible for a listing fee, a seller’s fee, they may pay a percentage of the sale to the platform, admin fees and more.

-The small retailers that sell via a marketplace are likely to be the party that suffers most when legal or tax-based regulations are enforced.
-Not wanting to harm their own bottom line, platforms push the cost down the pipe, raising fees or increasing percentages taken for each sale.
+The small retailers that sell via a marketplace are likely to suffer when legal or tax-based regulations are enforced.
+Not wanting to harm their own bottom line, platforms push the cost down the pipe, raising fees or increasing percentages.
 Not wanting to alienate customers, the small business owner is reluctant to raise prices, and so they are caught in the middle, as they watch their own profits shrink.
-There was a prime example of this in the summer when Amazon passed the so-called ‘digital sales tax’ onto small businesses.
+There was a prime example of this when Amazon passed the so-called ‘digital sales tax’ onto small businesses.
 In the midst of a crisis, SMB owners were faced with an increase of 2% on the fees payable to Amazon.
 Rather than support the small businesses who make the Amazon marketplace what it is, Amazon chose to squeeze them.

 8. Not only is competition fierce, the playing field is uneven

 Online marketplaces can offer a quick way to start selling online.
 However, small businesses, particularly solopreneurs and independent retailers, may have a hard time establishing themselves organically.
 ‘Sponsored ads’, ‘sponsored products’ and ‘sponsored listings’ on marketplaces are designed to push those who pay to the front of the queue.
 The investment in getting products seen builds the marketplace’s business at the expense of the SMB.